Intergenerational equity: Elder care

-Other scholars express different opinions on which generation is disadvantaged by elderly care.
 Professor Steven Wisensale describes the burden on current working age adults in developed economies, who must care for more elderly parents and relatives for a longer period of time.
 This problem is exacerbated by the increasing involvement of women in the workforce, and by the dropping fertility rate, leaving the burden for caring for parents, as well as aunts, uncles, and grandparents, on fewer children.
 In systems with weak social security systems, this also impacts the wellbeing of the elderly who may have fewer caretakers than are optimal.